 Cons:

-Best for: Mid-market and enterprise organizations that want an AI-powered platform to consolidate financial data and streamline reporting.
+Best for: Mid-market and enterprise organizations that want to consolidate financial data and streamline reporting.

 OneStream is a unified enterprise performance management (EPM) platform that integrates financial consolidation, reporting, and forecasting.
 It uses AI to reduce manual financial processes, while built-in compliance tools support GAAP, IFRS, and ESG reporting.
 The platform provides prebuilt intercompany eliminations, currency translation, and automated workflows to tackle complex consolidations.